jklappert/FireFly/README.md

 +, -, *, /, ^
 ```

 are supported.
-Negative exponents like `x^(-10)` have to be set in parenthesis.
+Negative exponents like `x^(-10)` have to be set in parentheses.
 For improved runtime, the evaluation should be performed with `evaluate_pre` which uses precomputed values of the monomial coefficients for the current field.

 For convenience, FireFly also provides a script which converts a list of rational functions (stored as an expression list of Mathematica) to FireFly's parsable format.
 It is located in the `mma_2_ff` directory and can be executed with